EECS150/asic_labs_sp22/project/final.md

 * `build/par-rundir/timingReports/*`
 * `build/par-rundir/innovus.log*`

 These files will be used to check processor functionality and will show us your critical path, maximum operating frequency and area.
-During the interview session (Tuesday, December 7, 2021), the professors and the GSI will be interviewing each team to gauge understanding of various concepts learned in the project, understand more about each team’s design process, and provide feedback.
+During the interview session (Friday, May  6, 2022), the professors and the GSI will be interviewing each team to gauge understanding of various concepts learned in the project, understand more about each team’s design process, and provide feedback.
 Your final report needs to answer the following questions: